 As my ancient car was not up to the trip, I took the train and tube and struggled around London with two very heavy bronzes in holdalls and an A-Z. I had not been to London before and in trying to find Garrards I found myself walking past Aspreys.
 In a move totally out of character, I walked in off the street and was surprisingly, allowed to see the buyer.
 I showed him my two bronzes and also a photo of a new sculpture still in plasticine.
 He asked if he could have number one of the new piece, a polo player (I make bronzes in editions of nine), and five minutes later I was again stood on the street, with an order in my pocket for my first sale.
 At Garrards they bought number two of the new edition and the two I had taken with me!
 This was the start of my sculpting career; it was Friday 31st May 1983.

 On Monday morning, my first day as a’ proper’ sculptor, my first appointment was with a rather amused Bank manager.
 With my newly acquired orders as collateral I had to ask for an overdraft of £250.00 to buy another old car to replace the one joy-riders had taken from the Railway Station car park, whilst I was in London!

 Within 6 months I was being sponsored by the Horswell family and their major London Gallery, the Sladmore.
 One day I was asked to meet at the gallery to discuss a commission for one of their clients.
 Edward drove me out of London but wouldn’t tell me where we were going.
 He told me later that recognising how shy I was, he thought I would get too nervous.
 After about an hour he turned up the long drive towards Woburn Abbey.
-This was to be my first major commission and it was of course, as predicted, a horse.
-Not just any horse, but a famous brood mare called Mrs Moss!
+With my teachers comments from years before ringing in my ears, my first major commission was for the Duchess of Bedford and it was, as predicted, a horse.
+Not just any horse, but her famous brood mare, Mrs Moss!